Execurve

 Trade-copying

-Copy your best evaluated traders to liquidity providers and profit from real market edge.
+Copy your best evaluated traders to liquidity providers at 2x–5x size and profit from the real market edge they've proven.

 How the evaluation model works